2023 Solar Incentives Guide for Chicopee, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

-To know exactly how much money the ITC could save you, get in touch with your local Chicopee solar panel installer.
+Wondering how the ITC applies to your specific situation?
+Get in touch with your local Chicopee solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Chicopee solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Chicopee solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives